VATSALVARSHNEY108/B.O.I.-MARK-2/docs/QUICK_COMMAND_REFERENCE.md

-# 🚀 VATSAL Quick Command Reference
+# 🚀 BOI Quick Command Reference

 ## 📊 System Info
 | What you want | Say this |